Snehil2103/Physical-Design-workshop/README.md

   9. Perform Clock Tree Synthesis
   10. Post-CTS OpenROAD timing analysis.

-1. Fix up small DRC errors and verify the design is ready to be inserted into our flow:
+1.Fix up small DRC errors and verify the design is ready to be inserted into our flow:

 Conditions to be verified before moving forward with custom designed cell layout: